 Centipedes (such as the common house centipede on the right) and millipedes are not insects.
 Insects, by definition, have six legs.
 Millipedes and centipedes have lots of legs.
 In fact, centipedes have one pair of legs per body segment, and millipedes have two pairs of legs per body segment.

-Centipedes and millipedes are generally considered harmless, but some centipedes can inflict a "bite" with the pincers on their rear ends.
-Although they can be painful, the "bites" of most species are not life-threatening except to people who are allergic to them.
+Most centipedes and millipedes are harmless, but some centipedes can inflict a "bite" with the pincers on their rear ends.
+Although they can be painful, the "bites" of most centipede species are not life-threatening except to people who are allergic to them.

 Millipedes and centipedes and usually live outside in dark, secluded areas.
 Treatment generally is required only if they become indoor pests, and may consist of correcting conducive conditions, mechanical exclusion (caulking and sealing), sticky traps, and/or the use of insecticides labeled for their control.